Aug'24·Andrés Auchterlonie·3 MIN

 Attention measurement moves beyond superficial metrics, employing advanced technologies like eye-tracking and predictive modeling.
 This method relies on machines, eyes, and faces to provide legitimate signals.
 The predictive model is built on key metrics that include ad format, screen real estate, duration in view, scroll speed, page geometry, and domain.

-The eye-tracking technology focuses on what parts of the page users look at, and how much time they spend.
+The eye-tracking technology focuses on what parts of the page users look at and how much time they spend.
 Eye-tracking surveys are conducted to understand how users scroll through a page to gauge ad recall and the probability of users purchasing after seeing the ad.
 The data gathered from the survey also helps understand what content and creatives resonate better with the audience.

-Winning attention with contextual advertising
+Contextual approach: winning attention with contextual advertising

 • With various restrictions, ad and cookie blockers, compliances, and the broader shift towards privacy, advertisers have realized the need to shift toward a more inclusive, privacy-first approach.